 Each year, from September through April we produce a full season of work—including classic plays, new plays, musicals, a monologue festival, and more—at our theatre on Gilbert Street.
-During June and July, we produce a summer season in Iowa City’s Lower City Park.
+During June and July, we produce a summer season centered around the classics.

 As a professional theatre company, we are affiliated with Actors’ Equity Association, the union of professional actors and stage managers in the United States.
 We employ actors from all over the country and provide housing, salary and transportation to visiting actors and directors during their employment at Riverside.

 We’re a non-profit, 501 (c)(3) organization, which means we’re largely supported by contributors—50% of our income comes from contributions and sponsorships.
 We employ a year-round staff of seven, and within each season we employ over 100 artists.
 Riverside Theatre is governed by a volunteer board of directors.

 Dec.
 1981 Ron Clark, Jody Hovland and Bruce Wheaton found Riverside Theatre and begin rehearsing The Exercise at the Old Armory Theatre

 Mar.
 1983 1st production at Old Brick, Sea Marks

 Jul.
 1990 Construction for Riverside Theatre's home on Gilbert Street begins